 How are Alabama’s babies faring in Strong Families?

 Alabama falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and parents who report living in unsafe neighborhoods.
-Alabama is doing worse than the national average on indicators such as the percentages of babies in out-of-home placement and babies who have had two or more adverse experiences.
-Policy-wise, the state has implemented none of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+Alabama is doing worse than the national average on indicators such as the percentages of babies who have had two or more adverse experiences and babies experiencing housing insecurity (moved 3 or more times).

 Key Indicators of Strong Families